-(b) For life with the possibility of parole, with eligibility for parole beginning when a minimum of 20 years has been served; or

-(c) For a definite term of 50 years, with eligibility for parole beginning when a minimum of 20 years has been served.

-3. Subsection 1 does not create a separate offense but provides an additional penalty for the primary offense, the imposition of which is contingent upon the finding of the prescribed fact.
-Subsection 2 does not create a separate offense but provides an alternative penalty for the primary offense, the imposition of which is contingent upon the finding of the prescribed fact.

-4. For the purposes of this section, "school bus" has the meaning ascribed to it in NRS 483.160.
+- (b) For life with the possibility of parole, with eligibility for parole beginning when a minimum of 20 years has been served; or - (c) For a definite term of 50 years, with eligibility for parole beginning when a minimum of 20 years has been served. - 3.
+Subsection 1 does not create a separate offense but provides an additional penalty for the primary offense, the imposition of which is contingent upon the finding of the prescribed fact.
+Subsection 2 does not create a separate offense but provides an alternative penalty for the primary offense, the imposition of which is contingent upon the finding of the prescribed fact. - 4.
+The provisions of this section do not apply to an offense committed in violation of NRS 202.445. - As used in this section, "act of terrorism" has the meaning ascribed to it in NRS 202.4415.